 Resources for Health Professionals

-ACH Library Catalog: The UAMS Library Catalog, Millennium, is also a catalog of the ACH Library collection of books, journals and videos as well as the UAMS holdings.
+ACH Library Catalog: The UAMS Library Catalog, Koha, is also a catalog of the ACH Library collection of books, journals and videos as well as the UAMS holdings.
 Searches can be limited to show the ACH library titles.

 UpToDate**: The database of reviews of published evidence with recommendations for patient care.
 Includes Lexi-Interact drug interactions analysis tool.
-Access available on all ACH networked computers.
-Off-campus access is not available.

 The Cochrane Library: Systematic reviews of primary research in human health care and health policy contains full text articles, as well as protocols.